pizuCoder/sharpener-website-prac-1/README.md

-# sharpener-website-prac-1
+# DOM Manipulation
-A practice webpage made for sharpener
+This is task-3 of the DOM manipulation module in web development section in sharpener